kulwantsingh9927/ATM_PROJECT/README.md

  +	c)Transaction Report
  +	d)Customer Accounts
  +	e)Exit ADMIN
- LoginFrame: is a simple frame that prompts a user for customer ID and PIN number(both must be created)

 1.LoginFrame: is a simple frame that prompts a user for customer ID and PIN number(both must be created)
 	login: assuming both the ID and PIN entered exist you will jump to the SelectFrame
 	register: jumps to Register frame where the user is prompted for a new customer account
 	exit: This exits the program

-RegisterFrame: a frame that prompts a user for a desired name and associated PIN number 2.RegisterFrame: a frame that prompts a user for a desired name and associated PIN number
+2.RegisterFrame: a frame that prompts a user for a desired name and associated PIN number
 	accept: this will create a customer and return a customer ID number assuming name and PIN are acceptable
 	back: This just jumps to the LoginFrame (no action taken)

-SelectionFrame: This is the main hub of the project.
-Here all choices are given to the user for account uses 3.SelectionFrame: This is the main hub of the project.
+3.SelectionFrame: This is the main hub of the project.
 Here all choices are given to the user for account uses
 	Open Account: This Choice will add an account object to an existing customer object and add it to a corresponding ArrayList
 	Deposit: This Choice will add funds to a Customer objects specific account that is selected by the user